Archie-ai/Bioinformatics-Scientist-Journey-2026/Week01_Git_GitHub/Learning_Journal.md

 ## Day 1 — Git and GitHub Foundations

 ### Date

-August 10, 2026
+August 13, 2026

 ### Day 1 Objectives

-- Understand what Git is
+* Understand what Git is
-- Understand what GitHub is
+* Understand what GitHub is
-- Understand the difference between Git and GitHub
+* Understand the difference between Git and GitHub
-- Learn the basic GitHub terminology
+* Learn basic Git and GitHub terminology
-- Set up a professional GitHub profile
+* Set up a professional GitHub profile
-- Create my first professional repository
+* Create my first professional repository
-- Learn how repositories and README files are organized
+* Learn how repositories and README files are organized

-## Day 1 — Git and GitHub Foundations
+* Understand the basic Git workflow
+* Create and initialize my first local Git repository

+### What I Learned

-Today I learned the basic difference between Git and GitHub.
-Git is a version-control system that tracks changes to files and preserves project history, while GitHub is an online platform that hosts Git repositories and supports collaboration.
+Today I learned the fundamental difference between Git and GitHub.
+Git is a version-control system that tracks changes to files and maintains project history, while GitHub is an online platform that hosts Git repositories and provides features for sharing, collaboration, and project management.

-I learned that a repository acts as a project workspace containing files, documentation, and version history.
-I also learned that a commit records a meaningful snapshot of project changes, while push sends committed changes from a local repository to GitHub and pull retrieves changes from GitHub to the local repository.
+I learned that a repository serves as a project workspace containing files, documentation, and version history.
+A commit records a meaningful snapshot of selected project changes.
+I also learned that `push` transfers committed changes from a local Git repository to a remote repository such as GitHub, while `pull` retrieves and incorporates changes from the remote repository into the local repository.
+The `clone` operation can be used to create a local copy of an existing Git repository, including its version history.

+I also learned the basic Git workflow:

+**Working Directory → Staging Area → Commit → Local Git Repository → Push → GitHub**

-I practiced creating a local project folder and initialized it as a Git repository using `git init`.
-I used `git status` to identify an untracked file, staged the file using `git add`, and created my first commit using `git commit`.
-I then used `git log` to view the commit history and learned that each commit receives a unique commit hash.
-I also learned that `HEAD` points to the currently checked-out commit and that my current branch can be renamed from `master` to `main`.
+During the hands-on exercise, I created a local project folder and initialized it as a Git repository using `git init`.
+I used `git status` to identify an untracked file and then staged the file using `git add`.
+After staging the file, I created my first commit using `git commit`.

+I used `git log` to inspect the repository history and learned that every commit receives a unique commit hash.
+I also learned that `HEAD` identifies the currently checked-out position in the repository history and that the default branch can be renamed from `master` to `main`.

 ### Commands Practiced